 Occupational therapy practitioners are skilled professionals whose education includes the study of human growth and development with specific emphasis on the social, emotional and physiological effects of illness and injury.

 The occupational therapist enters the field with a bachelor's, master's or doctoral degree.
 The occupational therapy assistant generally earns an associate's degree.
 Practitioners must complete supervised clinical internships in a variety of health care settings and pass a national examination.
 Most states also regulate occupational therapy practice.

 Many occupational therapists work in hospitals, including rehabilitation and psychiatric hospitals.
 Other major employers include offices and clinics, school systems, home health agencies, nursing homes, community mental health centers, adult care programs, job training service programs, and residential care facilities.
 Other occupational therapists work in the community in more nontraditional settings such as business ergonomics, life planning and accessible home design.

 Federal legislation imposing limits on reimbursement for therapy services may adversely affect the job market for occupational therapists in the near term.
 However, the demand for occupational therapists should continue to rise as a result of growth in the number of individuals with disabilities or limited function who require therapy services.

 The baby boom generation's movement into middle age, a period when the incidence of heart attack and stroke increases, will intensify the demand for therapeutic services.
 The rapidly growing population older than age 75 also will require additional services, as medical advances enable more patients with critical problems to survive.
 These patients may need extensive therapy.

 Hospitals will continue to employ a large number of occupational therapists to provide therapy services to acutely ill inpatients and to staff outpatient rehabilitation programs.
 Employment growth in schools will result from expansion of the school-age population and extended services for students who are disabled.
 Therapists will be needed to help children with disabilities prepare to enter special education programs.

-Occupational therapists held about 113,200 jobs in 2012.
+Occupational therapists held about 113,200 jobs in 2012 (most recent data available).
 The largest number of jobs was in hospitals, including many in rehabilitation and psychiatric hospitals.